Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Proofs of the propositions in the Supplemental Appendix A

-The following proposition generalizes the discussions on whether the equilibrium rules out circling the wagon transfers where some promises recipients are reform supporters.

-\begin{prop} [\textbf{Reaching across the aisle equilibria.}] Consider a committee with a $\k$-majority voting rule.
-When $\k \geq 2$, all the equilibrium promises are of the reaching across the aisle type if and only if one of the following conditions hold:
+\begin{prop} [\textbf{Reaching across the aisle equilibria.}] When $\k \geq 2$, all the SM equilibrium transfer promises are of the reaching across the aisle type if and only if one of the following conditions hold:

 \begin{enumerate}